BY-LAWS OF

 Section 3.
 An Executive Board Officer or Director shall be permitted to complete that term of office unless it is the decision of the Executive Board that the individual is incapable of performing the duties of that office.

 Section 4.
-As a minimum, the President or designated representative will attend the National Convention, Mid-Year Conference, and Zone Conference.
+As a minimum, the President or designated representative will attend the National Conventions/Conferences that are scheduled.
 The President or designated representative will be the voting delegate.
 The Executive Board will determine the number of delegates to be sent to each Convention/Conference.

 ARTICLE VII

-Section 1 Chapter 19 shall advance a reasonable amount of money to cover the cost of airfare and hotel plus $25 per day for food, transportation and incidental expenses.
+Section 1.
+Chapter 19 shall advance a reasonable amount of money to cover the cost of airfare and hotel.
 The airfare allowed will be determined by a review of current airline prices.

 Section 2.
 It shall be the duties and responsibilities of the delegate to: (1) carry out the mandates for Chapter 19, (2) through resolution and/or spoken word advance the interests of Chapter 19 and the parent body, (3) submit a written report of the proceedings of the convention or conference to the body of Chapter 19 within a sixty (60) calendar day period after the close of the convention or conference.